-In Our Hands is a website developed by Dr Pooky Knightsmith, the Vice Chair of the Children and Young People’s Mental Health Coalition.
+Dr Pooky Knightsmith, the Vice Chair of the Children and Young People’s Mental Health Coalition has developed a range of materials, many of them specifically aimed at schools.
 The site gives a range of information and links to further resources.
 There are videos available through the website that are free to use to schools.
 There is a particular emphasis around issues of self-harm and eating disorders.

 Mentally Healthy Schools’ website gives a range of teaching resources and ideas for: